Glucosamine for Dogs: Uses, Benefits, Dosage, and Side Effects

 What does glucosamine do for dogs?

-Glucosamine has been shown in studies to support cartilage repair, joint lubrication, and comfort, especially in older dogs or those with arthritis.
+Glucosamine has been shown in studies to support cartilage health, joint lubrication, and comfort, especially in older dogs or those with arthritis.

 Can I give human glucosamine to my dog?

-No. Human supplements may contain xylitol or other additives that are extremely toxic to dogs.
-Always work with your vet with choosing the best pet-safe glucosamine product.
+No. Human supplements may contain xylitol or other additives that are extremely toxic to dogs, and human glucosamine products differ in strength, formulation, and active ingredients than glucosamine products for dogs.
+Always work with your vet when choosing the best pet-safe glucosamine product.

 How long does glucosamine take to work in dogs?

-Most dogs show improvement within 4 to 6 weeks of consistent daily use, but results will vary depending on type of product and your individual dog.
+Most dogs show improvement within four to six weeks of consistent daily use, but results will vary depending on type of product and your individual dog’s health status.

 Can glucosamine prevent arthritis in dogs?